bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 the local time, returning the time delta in days, seconds and microseconds.

-For practical examples of action plugins, see the source code for the `action plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/action>`_
+For practical examples of action plugins, see the source code for the `action plugins included with Ansible Base <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/action>`_

 .. _developing_cache_plugins: